Iona Abbey Visitor Guide

 St. Columba’s Bay.
 24-minute walk.

-Scenic bay on the southernmost tip of Iona that was reputedly the landing point for Saint Columba when he arrived in Scotland.
+Scenic Bay on the southernmost tip of Iona was reputedly the landing point for Saint Columba when he arrived in Scotland.
 There are several man-made stone formations in the area.
-The bay is shingle and surrounded by rock outcrops.
+Rock outcrops surround the shingle bay.

 Who is buried at Iona Abbey?